maduwanthasl/RefreshMate/README.md

 [Refreshmate Project Explain](https://github.com/maduwanthasl/RefreshMate/assets/107339150/9a8a3949-62f4-4360-bf2a-769d5a35e4b5)

+**Modules:**
+- We utilize three primary modules: the sensor module, the air freshener module, and the fan module.

+**Gas Sensor Reading:**
-- Gas Sensor Reading: The gas sensor reads the air quality value in the restroom environment.
+- The gas sensor reads the air quality value in the restroom environment.

+**ATTiny85 Processing:**
-- ATTiny85 Processing: The ATTiny85 microcontroller(sensor module) processes the data based on the air quality value.
+- The ATTiny85 microcontroller (in the sensor module) processes the data based on the air quality value.

-- Data Transmission via HC-05 Bluetooth Module: Using the HC-05 Bluetooth module, the processed data is transmitted to the air freshener and fan modules.
+**Data Transmission via HC-05 Bluetooth Module:**
+- Using the HC-05 Bluetooth module, the processed data is transmitted to the air freshener and fan modules.

+**ESP01 Module Data Processing:**
-- ESP01 Module Data Processing: The ESP01 modules in the air freshener and fan modules receive and process the transmitted data.
+- The ESP01 modules in the air freshener and fan modules receive and process the transmitted data.

+**Exhaust Fan Operation:**
-- Exhaust Fan Operation: The exhaust fan is activated to expel dirty air rapidly in response to the processed data.
+- The exhaust fan is activated to expel dirty air rapidly in response to the processed data.

+**Air Freshener Activation:**
-- Air Freshener Activation: After a brief delay, the air freshener module is triggered, releasing a pleasant aroma into the restroom.
+- After a brief delay, the air freshener module is triggered, releasing a pleasant aroma into the restroom.

 ## Why I Chose These Components: